freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Patcher/README.md

 ```

 This isn't very DRY though.
 If matching by file name is something you're doing
-a lot, you would abstract this:
+a lot, you pass the file name as parameter:

 ```cs
 public class FileNameMatchAttribute : TableMatchAttribute